You are using an outdated browser. We suggest you update your browser for a better experience. Click here for update.

 B - Mechanism of Action and Pharmacokinetics

 Raltitrexed is a quinazoline folate analogue that selectively inhibits thymidylate synthase (TS).
 TS is a key enzyme in the de novo synthesis of thymidine triphosphate (TTP), a nucleotide required exclusively for DNA synthesis.
 Inhibition of TS leads to DNA fragmentation and cell death.
-Raltitrexed is transported into cells via the reduced folate carrier and is then extensively polyglutamated by enzyme folyl polyglutamate synthetase to polyglutamate forms.
-These are retained in cells and are even more potent inhibitors of thymidylate synthase, which may both increase antitumour activity as well as toxicity.
+Raltitrexed is transported into cells and is then extensively polyglutamated.
+These polyglutamate forms are retained in cells and are even more potent inhibitors of TS, which may both increase antitumour activity as well as toxicity.

 Distribution